AI

 Fix:

-1. Fully sign out from VS Code (Accounts → Sign Out).
+1. Fully sign out from VSCode (Accounts → Sign Out).

 2. Clear cached credentials: open the Command Palette → Developer: Open Authentication Storage.